Tandoori spiced grilled Lobster Tails – Juicy and packed with flavour, try this easy and quick recipe on the BBQ

 The Power of Frozen gives you quality and value that is not expected for luxury seafood especially lobster tails.
 All the natural flavours are sealed in and when you bite into a juicy lobster tail you can rest assured that the nutritional goodness is intact.

 To complete our seafood BBQ feast, I choose Iceland’s 4 haddock frozen fillets.
-It was tough choice compared to the 4 boneless Atlantic salmon steaks but personally, I love haddock and how it takes up Indian spice rub flavours over other fish.
+It was a tough choice compared to the 4 boneless Atlantic salmon steaks but personally, I love haddock and how it takes up Indian spice rub flavours over other fish.

 Find the recipe for my spice mix here